GoogleCloudPlatform/community/tutorials/elixir-phoenix-on-kubernetes-google-container-engine/index.md

 image in your project in the
 [Google Cloud Container Registry](https://cloud.google.com/container-registry/).

-Execute the following to run the build:
+Execute the following command to run the build:

     gcloud container builds submit --tag=gcr.io/${PROJECT_ID}/hello:v1 .